 Meaning | Growth stocks are high-performing stocks that become market leaders. | Value stocks are stocks that are undervalued as per the market average. |

-Investors perception | Perceived by investors to increase higher sales and profit-oriented companies. | Value stocks that have strong fundamentals are more or less stable in growth avenues. |
+Investors perception | Perceived by investors to increase higher sales and profit-oriented companies. | Value stocks with strong fundamentals are more or less stable in growth avenues. |

-Fundamental ratio | Growth stocks have a higher PE ratio with a higher PB ratio. | Value stocks have a low PE ratio and PB ratio is compared to value stocks. |
+Fundamental ratio | Growth stocks have a higher PE ratio with a higher PB ratio. | Value stocks have a low PE ratio, and the PB ratio is compared to value stocks. |

 Risks involved | The growth stocks are higher as they are highly volatile stocks. | Value stocks are safer stocks as they are not expensive and are less volatile. |

-Dividends | Growth stocks do not provide high dividends and investors prefer to reinvest the profits to increase business prospectus. | Value stocks yield higher dividends and provide higher dividend yields. |
+Dividends | Growth stocks do not provide high dividends, and investors prefer to reinvest their profits to increase their business prospects. | Value stocks yield higher dividends and provide higher dividend yields. |

 [ Check out How Does Stock Market Work? ]